-Technical strategic planning sessions were held on 8,19 and 22 December 2014 to refine and confirm the municipal strategic objectives and priorities for 2015-2016 IDP based on previous (2013-2014 & 2014-2015 financial year), mid year performance (2014-2015 financial year) and community priorities.
+Technical strategic planning sessions were held on 10 and 11 December 2015 to refine and confirm the municipal strategic objectives and priorities for 2016-2017 IDP based on previous (2014-2015 financial year), mid year performance (2015-2016 financial year) and community priorities.

-On 4 to 6 March 2015, the municipality held the Mayoral Lekgotla to afford the political leadership an opportunity to consider the Technical Lekgotla proposed strategic objectives and priorities for 2015-2016.
-The lekgotla which was attended by Executive, Mayor, Chief Whip, MMCs (political office bearers), Chairpersons of Section 79 Oversight Committees, Municipal Manager, General Managers and Senior Managers re-affirmed the existing IDP development priorities as priorities for 2015-2016 financial year.
+On 8 March 2016, the municipality held the Mayoral Lekgotla to afford the political leadership an opportunity to consider the Technical Lekgotla proposed strategic objectives, priorities and projects for 2016-2017 financial year.
+The lekgotla which was attended by Executive, Mayor, Chief Whip, Member of Mayoral Committee, Chairpersons of Section 79 Oversight Committees, Municipal Manager, Deputy Municipal Manager, General Managers and Senior Managers re-affirmed the existing IDP development objectives and priorities for 2016-2017 financial year.
 The affirmed priorities are water supply, road infrastructure development and storm water, electricity supply and management, integrated human settlement, good governance and public participation, sanitation/sewerage, community development, rural development, economic development, waste management and greening, financial management and viability, public transport and 2010 legacy and revenue enhancement.